 The Harvard campus is a place of lively intellectual exchange, and visitors play a crucial role in that.
 It's our privilege to be able to host a wide array of visitors who hold a wide array of views.
 Whether you are joining a class, giving a talk, or meeting with colleagues, we hope that your visit will be productive and stimulating.

-As you plan for Fall 2021, you have several options to consider if you will be inviting guests to speak in your class.
+As you plan for this semester, you have several options to consider if you will be inviting guests to speak in your class.

 - In-Person Visitor + In-Person Class

 Please refer to Environmental Health & Safety (https://www.ehs.harvard.edu) regarding the latest University guidance around visitors on campus for the upcoming academic year.